lsampaioweb/backup-manager/ansible/roles/restore/README.md

 ### **Tasks Overview**

 1. **Restoring Data**: This task will restore the specified data to the server from the most recent backup.
-It could involve restoring files, directories, databases, or system configurations as required.
+It can involve restoring files, directories, databases, or system configurations as needed.

----

 ### **Author**

-- Luciano Sampaio
+**Luciano Sampaio**